thomaszipf/3dwrx-Beckhoff-Terminal-Tablet-Holder/README.md

 </p>

 ## What are the core features?
-* holds tablet in in position for data entry or other operations
+* holds tablet in a position for data entry or other operations
+* saves space
+* organized workspace
 * optimized to print
 * assembled within 5 minutes using some threaded rods and two nuts